murraygm/igarchivetomacphotos/README.md

 ## Known issues
 * if a photo is part of a multipart post (more than 1 image) no caption is assigned - this is an Instagram issue and no caption is prescent for the JSON items
-* emojis are not supported and seem to get turned into fairly useless strings
+* emojis and othe UTF8 characters do not seem to be supported and seem to get turned into fairly useless strings - I think this is something that is tied how the iptcinfo3 library is set up.